 This unacceptable legal position was again brought to public attention during the BAFTA awards ceremony featured below, by co-contributor Alastair – take time bar to 5.40.

-It was in 2005 that Tom, and another former pupil of Caldicott, started lobbying for changes to ‘statutory guidance’ which fails children and staff in all Regulated Activities.
+It was in 2005 that Tom, and another former pupil of Caldicott, started lobbying for changes to ‘statutory guidance’ which still fails children and staff in all Regulated Activities.

 Well-designed mandatory reporting is a vital component of functioning safeguarding